aldebaran/qibuild/doc/guide/porting_to_qibuild.rst

 ..
 FIMXE!
    The sources of the foobar project can be found here

-Extract the archive in you QiBuild worktree, you should end up with something like::
+Extract the archive in you qiBuild worktree, you should end up with something like::

   .qi